scyanrizzbery/pinball-wizard/README.md

 - **Zone Visualization**: Visual feedback of the AI's flipper activation zones.
 - **Manual Play Mode**: Test the physics and controls yourself via the web interface.
 - **Dynamic Physics Config**: Adjust gravity, friction, ball mass, and flipper mechanics on the fly.
+- **Rail Editor**: Built-in 3D editor to add/move rails and bumpers directly in the browser.
+- **High Score System**: Track your best games with visual celebrations and fireworks.
 - **Layout Persistence**: Physics settings are automatically saved and loaded for each specific table layout.
 - **Fullscreen Mode**: Playfield-only fullscreen mode for an immersive experience.